 Oneplus launched its flagship product Oneplus 1, which had all the features of an iPhone, at a highly affordable price of $299.
 Once the company acquired a good market share, it started launching its products at a premium.
 The recent phones from Oneplus are priced in the range of $500-$700.

-The key to success using economy pricing strategy is to sell a large volume of product and services at low prices.
+The key to success in using an economy pricing strategy is to sell a large volume of products and services at low prices.
 The strategy is most suited to big businesses like Aldi and Walmart.

 Economy Pricing Example

 Aldi uses this no-frills economy pricing strategy where it operates small stores, only sells products which have a good demand, keeps products in their original shipping containers, and even charges the customers if they ask for carry-bags.

 Price Skimming is a strategy of setting a relatively high introductory price of the product when the product is new and unique and the market has fewer competitors.
 The idea is to maximise the profits on early adopters before competitors enter the market and make the product more price sensitive.

 The strategy got its name from successive skimming of layers of cream or the customer segments as the prices are lowered over time.